Kubernetes Administration Training (DOC113)

 Class Materials

-Each student will receive a comprehensive set of materials, including course notes and all the class examples.
+Each student receives a comprehensive set of materials, including course notes and all class examples.

 Class Prerequisites